nuncard/tfadm-resources/aws/.tfadm/resources/nat-gateway.md

 - **`private_ip`**

   The private IPv4 address to assign to the NAT gateway.
 If you don't provide an address, a private IPv4 address will be automatically assigned.
+Supports [Format String Syntax].

 - **`secondary_private_ip_address_count`**